Skip to main content

 External Database

-By default the on-premises control plane bundles its own PostgreSQL.
-To use a database your own DBA team manages instead, you disable the bundled instance (postgresql.builtin=false) and point the control plane at an external database through the externalDatabase.* values — see On-Premises Configuration.
+By default, the on-premises control plane bundles its own PostgreSQL database.
+To use a database managed by your DBA team instead, disable the bundled instance and configure the control plane to connect to your database.

-• cp-api — the control-plane API server.
+• cp-api: Control-plane API server.
 It runs the schema migration on startup.

-• dp-manager — the data-plane manager.
+• dp-manager: Data-plane manager.
 It connects to the same database and runs no migration.

 • No PostgreSQL extensions.
 UUIDs use the built-in gen_random_uuid().